code-desc/CoDesc/Dataset Description.md

 5. partition2id.json
 	* Dictionary type
-	* partition2id['train'], partition2id['valid'], and partition2id['test'] are list of ids in CodeCorpus dataset corresponding to the partition they belong to.
+	* partition2id["train"], partition2id["valid"], and partition2id["test"] are list of ids in CoDesc dataset corresponding to the partition they belong to.

 ## Dataset Statistics